 Sometimes we might need a little extra help in order to break the swaddling habit, and that’s totally normal.
 So normal, in fact, there is an entire line of baby products created for moms and babies in the same situation as you.

 Check out the products below to see if any of them might be a good fit for your little one.

 1. Sleep Sacks

 Are you worried your baby will get too cold once you stop swaddling, but at the same time they aren’t yet big enough to be able to handle loose blankets?
 Sleep sacks are your answer.

 Sleep sacks are quite literally wearable blankets, providing another layer of warmth and security to your baby once they are passed the swaddling stage.
-What I love about them is that they come in so many different varieties — sleeveless, short sleeve, 100 percent cotton.
+What I love about them is that they come in so many different varieties — sleeveless, short sleeves, 100 percent cotton.
 The sleep sack of your baby’s dreams is only a mouse click away.

 2. Baby Merlin Magic Sleepsuit

 The Magic Sleepsuit from Baby Merlin helps to muffle a baby’s reflexive startles, just as with swaddling, but it leaves their arms and legs free, making it a perfect transition for babies who are tired of the confinement that swaddling can bring.

 Keep in mind this product is made for back sleepers only, so if your baby is rolling over it is not recommended.
 However, if you are trying to stop swaddling when your little one is younger, this could be a great product for you.

 4. Zipadee Zip